daz-codes/rubymonkey/README.md

 In general, if you know the Ruby methods you should be able to use them in almost the same way, with a few slight changes:

 * Blocks change to arrow functions
-* JavaScript does not support appending symbols to the end of function names, so Boolean methods can't end in a `?`, so these have `is` prepended to them.
+* JavaScript does not support appending symbols to the end of function names, so Boolean methods can't end in a `?`, so these have 2 versions, one without the `?` at the end and another with `is` prepended to the beginning.

 So for example, this Ruby: